Skip to main content

 For the positions offered in Hungary, at least two years of teaching experience.

-The same salaries as non-university teaching staff in their countries of destination, with the right to accommodation and the country's own health care, as well as the corresponding aids from the Ministry of Education and Vocational Training.
+Funding The same salaries as non-university teaching staff in their countries of destination, with the right to accommodation and the country's own health care, as well as the corresponding aids from the Ministry of Education, Vocational Training and Sports.

 Professional visits for teachers